njpatel/APL/doc/samples.md

 - Removes matches with earlier stop times.
 - Groups by start time and IP address to get a group for each session.
 - Supplies a `bin` function for the `StartTime` parameter.
-If you don't do this step, Kusto automatically uses one-hour bins that match some start times with the wrong stop times.
+If you don't do this step, APL automatically uses one-hour bins that match some start times with the wrong stop times.

 `arg_min` finds the row with the smallest duration in each group, and the `*` parameter passes through all the other columns.